If you just got married, the last thing you want to think about is financial stress.

 For newlyweds, the world should be your oyster.
 You finally found and united with the person you love most, so don't fret about what the future has in store.
 You now have a lifelong partner to help make the world a better place for you and your family.

 And remember, newlyweds are never alone financially.
 If the two of you can't afford to pay the bills this month or need a financial rebound after an extended honeymoon, consider a quick and easy bad credit online personal loan from Atlas Credit.
-If you live in Longview or Houston, Texas, drop by your local Atlas Credit to discuss your options for a fast loan of up to $1,300.
+If you live in Texas or Oklahoma, drop by your local Atlas Credit to discuss your options for a fast loan of up to $1,400.
 You can pay it back over the next year at an affordable rate to help the two of you get started building a future full of financial success.